-Mother (Madeo) is a Korean film set in the backdrop of a small town.
+Mother (2009), or Madeo, is a Korean film directed by Bong Joon-ho set in the backdrop of a small town.
+His other films include Snowpiercer and the very popular, Parasite.
 The story is centered around Do-joon who’s a 20 something year old guy but is mentally challenged.
 He lives with his mother.
 His mother’s name is never mentioned, she’s just … mother.
 Do-joon hangs out with Jin-tae, a good-for-nothing vagrant.
 Two of them get into plenty of trouble with the cops.

 Mother has had a tough life trying to raise her mentally challenged son.
 While her son is otherwise not very sharp, he has a sharp memory.
 But he has a confused mind and can rarely access these memories.
 An example of this is when Jin-tae and Do-joon assault the golfers, it is Jin-tae who busts the car.
 Jin-tae takes advantage of Do-joon by stating that Do-joon busted the car.
 Because of his confused mind Do-joon accepts this too.

 Another instance of this is when Do-joon is 5 years old.
 His mother tries to kill him with rat poison.
 This is retained in his memory and he ends up accessing it randomly.
 Anyways, getting back to the plot.
 Do-joon is in jail and his mother is uncovering what might have happened.
 She eventually locates the phone of the murdered girl, Ah-jung.
 It is revealed that the girl sleeps around quite a bit and afterwards takes a picture of the guys too (without them knowing).